 The Mayor's Office is highly visible, and the Mayor's Communications Director, Ms. Marian Sullivan is responsible for developing, executing, and managing strategic internal and external communication strategies that support the objectives of the City of Springfield.
 She must continuously coordinate message content, audience impact, and is responsible for the production of materials on behalf of the City of Springfield.
 She also handles media inquiries and requests, and gathers all appropriate information in a timely and accurate manner.
-She partners with City departments to accomplish the mission of accurately disseminating information on behalf of the City's website, and shoots photographic content for these platforms.
+She partners with City departments to accomplish the mission of accurately disseminating information on behalf of the City of Springfield.
+Sullivan manages the City's social media presence on various sites as well as news on the City's website, and shoots photographic content for these platforms.
 Sullivan and Moss also work together to develop original video content on behalf of the Mayor.

-Program Budget Adjustments FY17 Actual FY18 Actual FY19 Actual FY20 Requested
+Program Budget Adjustments FY17 Actual FY18 Actual FY19 Actual FY20 Adopted

 City Governance - - - -

 Total Adjustments - - - -